stackitcloud/stackit-cli/docs/stackit_routing-table_update.md

       --name string              Name of the routing-table
       --network-area-id string   Network-Area ID
       --non-dynamic-routes       If true, preventing dynamic routes from propagating to the routing-table.
+      --non-system-routes        If true, automatically disables routes for project-to-project communication.
       --organization-id string   Organization ID
 ```